Philadelphia Police Officers Hit With Bricks, Molotov Cocktails, Vehicles Set On Fire As Looters Strike Across City

 In a Facebook Live, City Councilwoman Katherine Gilmore Richardson begged people to go home.

 “Please, we don’t want anyone to be hurt out here.
 We want everybody to be safe.
 I’m frustrated too,” Richardson said.
 “As the mother of a black boy and wife of a black man.
 Please, please be safe.
-We need y’all to go home,” Richardson said.
+We need y’all to go home.”

 Later in the evening, a fire broke out at a Rite Aid at 63rd & Race Streets in West Philadelphia.